 Paris Travel Tips (updated for 2018)

 Don’t Go to Paris Just for a Weekend

 When someone tells me that they’re going to spend just 3 days in Paris I feel like they’re most likely not going to love it.
 I mean, it’s possible to have a great time but if you do it right and prioritize what do you want to see.
-During such a short visit most tourists head to see the Eiffel Towel, Notre Dame, Louvre and some other tourist attractions, and therefore experience crowds, long lines and not the real local Paris.
+During such a short visit most tourists head to see the Eiffel Tower, Notre Dame, Louvre and some other tourist attractions, and therefore experience crowds, long lines and not the real local Paris.

 Eiffel Tower Might be the Most Disappointing Spot in Paris